adamofarch/nextbige_assignment/README.md

 This repo is the submission of Challenge No. 1/4 mentioned in the Assignment Guidelines and I've done my best to see if all the requirements that were mentioned in the assignment guidelines are met and instructions for evaluation and testing are given below in the [Usage and Testing](https://github.com/adamofarch/nextbige_assignment/blob/main/README.md#usage-and-testing) section below.

 Edit: Overlook the Credentials provided in the email, call it my naive behaviour but I almost forgot that the data won't be persisted, but it's common sense.
+Follow the Installation guide below to test the application.

 # Installation